 5. It is classic.

-White may feel like a trend because it everywhere right now, but white is classic.
+White may feel like a trend because it everywhere right now, but it is classic.

 Farmhouse style is getting a lot of attention, which may feel like white is “trending” but consider the source.
 Farmhouses have existed since the dawn of American history.
 Want to trace white design back a bit further?
 How about Roman history and that somewhat famous building, The Coliseum?
 It wasn’t built on trend.

-Ah, the bright white, white, white of new kitchens.
+Ah, the bright white of new kitchens.
 If you haven’t seen it popping up everywhere from TV commercials to magazines, now you will.
 Feel free to blame me when this happens.

 This classic color is a great choice today and will be tomorrow and after tomorrow’s tomorrow.